NEAR-Hispano/identicon/docs/apis/contracts-api.md

 ### assign_validators

 Assigns the validators to this request.
+Will return a vector with the selected validators id's.

 Status (deployed :ok:)